rlmic/literate-economic-analysis/README.md

 ### Who is this workshop for?
 <div align="justify">
-This workshop is designed for those who want to take their data analysis skills and expertise in Stata and potentiate them with computation notebooks.
+This workshop is designed for those who want to take their data analysis skills and expertise in Stata and enhance them with computation notebooks.
 Jupyter notebook is one such form of interactive computing environment that offers multilingual programming language support to create dynamic and static documents, books, presentations, blogs, and resources.

 The workshop will introduce you to create static documents with Jupyter notebooks, add interactivity to them and integrate them with your regular workflow in Stata, translating code, widgets, narrative text, equations, and graphical objects into one working, collaborative, interactive and reproducible document.
 </div>